Your ZIP System Wall Sheathing Questions — Answered

 The permeability of the entire panel is based on the permeability of the OSB (1-3 perms depending on thickness), while the permeability of the integrated protective overlay alone is 12-16 perms.

-- Can you install housewrap over ZIP System?
+Can you paint over ZIP System sheathing panels?